 World Vision supporters across the country advocate for children through emails to Congress and other online activism.
 But advocacy doesn’t stop there.
-You can make an even more powerful impact for kids around the world by joining our Volunteer Advocate Community.
+You can make an even more powerful impact for kids around the world by meeting in-person or virtually with your members of Congress and their staff.

 We advocate directly with members of Congress so that kids around the world can experience the full life God intended.
 Your elected leaders want to hear from you – we’ll teach you how to meet with them in person and inspire them to take action that can help millions of kids overcome poverty.
 This type of advocacy takes time, but it’s easier than you think!
 No experience necessary – we provide all the training you need.